bpopineau/spelling-pokemon/README.md

 # Spelling Adventure

 Spelling Adventure is a Pokémon‑inspired spelling game for early readers.
 The app is built with React, TypeScript and Vite and teaches vocabulary through region‑based challenges.
+For a list of design documents and development notes, see [docs/README.md](./docs/README.md).

 ## Getting Started